adaltas/node-nikita-arch/README.md

 Ensure the target host can boot over USB
 For Dell Precision, press F2 to enter the BIOS, en modify
 1. Secure Boot: Secure Boot Enable: Enabled
-2. Advanced Boot Options: Enable Legacyf Option ROMs Optional and not sure, activate UEFI from the BIOS, path is "/loader/entries/archiso-x86_64.conf"
+2. General: Advanced Boot Options: Enable Legacy Option ROMs
+3. Save the BIOS settings and reboot while pressing F12

 From the drive containing the Arch installation media